1. Home

 All information you post about your dog / litter is accurate to the best of your knowledge.

-You will only post dogs that are in your possession and you are legally allowed to sell.
+You will only post dogs that you own, are in your possession and are legally allowed to sell.

 All dogs need to be posted with their microchip number.
-These microchips need to be listed on europetnet.com and registered with one of authorised Irish registries, Animark, Fido, The Irish Coursing Club or the Irish Kennel Club.
+In Ireland, these microchips need to be listed on europetnet.com and registered with one of authorised Irish registries, Animark, Fido, The Irish Coursing Club or the Irish Kennel Club.
+In Northern Ireland dogs need to be on one of the 22 approved DEFRA databases.

 Breeders & Registered Sellers